runabol/spring-boot-starter-graphql/README.md

 # Kicking the tires

-`spring-boot-starter-graphql` comes with a built in `ping` query to test that everything is fine:
+`spring-boot-starter-graphql` comes with a built-in `ping` query to test that everything is fine:

 ```
 curl -X POST -H "Content-Type:application/json" -d '{"query":"{ping}"}' http://localhost:8080/graphql